-Subject to availability of places, we can accept additional enrolments during week 1 of the autumn term.
+Subject to availability of places, we may be able to accept additional enrolments during week 1 of the autumn term.

 Courses are timetabled in slots reserved for MOMD courses on the University block timetable, as well as at alternative times in daytime or evening timeslots.
-Please see details in our 2015-16 timetable.
-(At this stage, our timetable is provisional and we reserve the right to make changes, depending upon the level of enrolments and take-up of places in teaching groups.)
+Please see details in our 2016-17 timetable.
+(At this stage, our timetable is provisional and we reserve the right to make changes, depending upon the level of enrolments and take-up of places in teaching groups).

 All language MOMDs comprise 2 hours of teaching per week, at which attendance is compulsory.
 Canvas is used to supplement the contact hours with your tutor.
 For project-based courses, contact hours are reduced, but your course tutor is available at set times for advice and guidance.

-All language MOMDs are assessed by a written unseen examination in the University’s main examination period and an oral examination, which takes place in the first two weeks after the university Easter vacation.
+Language MOMDs are assessed by a written unseen examination in the University’s main examination period and an oral examination, which takes place in the first week after the Easter vacation.

 Tandem Learning involves structured learning in partnership with a native speaker of your target language, supervised by our teaching staff.
 If your current language proficiency is at a higher intermediate or advanced level, and you would be interested to find out more about Tandem Learning MOMDs as an alternative to our conventional taught courses, please contact the relevant Language Co-ordinator in Languages for All for further information.
 At present, these modules are available in French, German, Spanish and Japanese only.